CopernicaMarketingSoftware/Documentation/Mailerq/5.0/database-access.md

 It is possible to run multiple MailerQ instances that all connect to the same database.
-If you do this, we recommend setting up a [cluster](cluster) of MailerQ instances too.
+If you do this, we recommend setting up a [cluster](cluster) of MailerQ instances.
 The different MailerQ instances then notify each other every time the settings in the database are updated, so that each instance can update its cache.